-It utilizes Siguza’s v0rtex exploit and Xerub’s KPPless method for gaining root access on iOS 10-10.3.3 firmware.
-It has better stability as compared to older tools and also supports iPhone 7 and iPhone 7 plus.
+Meridian utilizes Siguza’s v0rtex exploit and Xerub’s KPPless method for gaining root access on iOS 10-10.3.3 firmware.
+It also offers better stability as compared to other tools and is compatible with the iPhone 7 and iPhone 7 plus as well.

 Cydia is not working yet because it relies on KPPless, which requires a Substrate update.
 Therefore, I recommend using g0blin jailbreak tool, for the time being, as it installs Cydia.

 Here’s how you can download and install Meridian jailbreak’s IPA file on your Apple device.

 - As always, I suggest waiting for an update and trying it only if you are a developer.

 - Remember, this tool is still in early development phase and may not work properly on all devices.

 - Filza is not working as of yet.

 Table of Contents